-Perjeta and Herceptin were administered intravenously as outlined in section 2.2 Dosage and Administration.
+Perjeta and Herceptin were administered intravenously as outlined in Table 4.
 Patients were treated with Perjeta and Herceptin until disease progression, withdrawal of consent or unmanageable toxicity.
 Docetaxel was given as an initial dose of 75 mg/m2 IV infusion every 3 weeks for at least 6 cycles.
 The dose of docetaxel could be escalated to 100 mg/m2 at the investigator's discretion if the initial dose was well tolerated.